Reverse Sleep Apnea with the Buteyko Method.

 Yes, absolutely.
 Thanks very much, Bill.
 It was a pleasure.
 Thank you.

-Well, that’s it for another episode of the transit lounge podcast and thank you for tuning in.
+Well, that’s it for another episode of the recovery after stroke podcast and thank you for tuning in.
 If you liked this episode of the podcast do leave us a five star review on iTunes as it will help others find the show and could make a real difference to the long term health of people that experience sleep apnea.
 If you know someone that is currently living with sleep apnea, let them know about this episode by sharing it with them via your Facebook page or your preferred social media.

 So this episode of the transit lounge podcast is brought to you by the website recoveryafterstroke.com.
 It’s where you can find out more about my recovery from three brain hemorrhages and brain surgery where you can make a booking for a Skype coaching session using the online calendar.
 It’s where you can find links to my YouTube channel information on my coaching packages.
 Details of my latest projects.
 Enjoy a lovely day.